canalplus/rx-player/doc/architecture/init/index.md

     API set another speed.

   - the content has built enough buffer to un-pause.
-    The regular speed set by the user will be set.
+    The regular speed set by the user will be set again in that case.